 What are the limitations of the hardware that the drones are using to navigate, and how did that affect their performance in the race?

 The biggest performance limitation for fast indoor flight comes from the shutter speed of the onboard cameras that are used to track the drone’s motion—flying too fast while too close to the ground, or rolling or pitching too quickly can cause the image to blur and the drone to become lost.
-We addressed this in two ways: First, by using two wide field-of-view cameras—by pointing one forwards and the other downwards, the >250-degree field-of-view allows the drone to always see the horizon.
+We addressed this in two ways: First, by using two wide field-of-view cameras—by pointing one forward and the other downward, the >250-degree field of view allows the drone to always see the horizon.
 Second, we adjusted trajectories to cap rotation rates and speed-to-height ratio.

 What will it take before drones like these are competitive with human expert pilots in structured environments?

 For a typical drone race, the hardware is ready to beat human experts: Our drones are “race spec” and can pull a few g’s.
 We couldn’t fly a nighttime race, or on a track with lots of visual repetition.